uc-cdis/covid19-tools/covid19-notebooks/readme.txt

 Jupyter Notebook overview:

 In chicago-seir-forcast notebook, we construct an SEIR model for COVID-19 in Cook County, Illinois, using data sourced from Johns Hopkins University, but available within the Chicagoland COVID-19 Commons.
-We then perform an optimization of initial model parameter values and do some simple validation.
+We then perform an optimization of initial model parameter values and do simple validation.
 This notebook is intended to demonstrate real-life usage of data for epidemiological modeling and is not intended for rigorous scientific interpretation.